 Module 2: Molecular Genetics and Genomics

-Instructors: Josh Akey and Greg Gibson
+Instructors: Greg Gibson and Christine Queitsch

-The molecular genetics and genomics module covers the theory and practice of modern genetics.
+Module description: The molecular genetics and genomics module covers the theory and practice of modern genetics.
 It is designed to provide biologists with the foundations upon which statistical genetics is built, and/or an introduction to the concepts of classical and contemporary genetics for statisticians and informaticians.
 We start with the key concepts of quantitative and Mendelian genetics and then illustrate how these have been reconciled with molecular biology.
 Two half days are then spent on the basics of genome-wide association mapping as well as exome and whole genome sequencing; and on gene expression profiling and integrative genomics leading to systems biology.
 On the final afternoon the instructors provide their perspectives on the future of personalized medicine, and on evolutionary genetics.